Pixel-Prowess/gs-git-github/README.md

 An amend will add modified information or changed files to an existing commit.

-- `git commit -m --amend "Message"`
+- `git commit --amend -m "Update README"`
 	- You use it if you forget to commit something or want to make some minor modifications to a commit.
 	- This is also a way to change the commit message, if you made a typo or want to add some context
+	- **Warning!** Be careful that --amend happens before -m or it will read --amend as part of the message.
     - **Warning!** This does not add untracked files to your commit, so if you have created or copied new files, you'll need to add them first.
+	- **Warning!** amend has only one m and you can use two dashes.
 	- **Warning!** This is good for local commits, or when working solo, but can be dangerous when working in a team environment, if someone has work based on the previous version of a commit.
 -  `git commit -am "Message"`
 	- You can use `-a` as the shortcut for the amend command.